-Features include the ability to generate affiliate commissions from other countries, the ability to create pop-up product information boxes and add shopping carts to your Amazon niche sites and more.
+Features include the ability to generate affiliate commissions from other countries, the ability to create pop-up product information boxes and add shopping carts to your Amazon niche sites and much more.

 Click here to read my full review of EasyAzon 4.0.

-Features include, remote and scheduled scans, scan for malware, scan core files including themes and plugins, scan content, scan for backdoors, bad URL’s and changes made to DNS and much more.
+- Scan for backdoors, bad URL’s and changes made to DNS and much more.

 It’s a wrap

 If you’re not using any of these, go ahead and give one or two of them a try.
-Especially if you think your website will benefit from them.